pjsip/pjproject_docs/README.md

 ### Overview of the generation process

-There are three ways to build PJSIP RTD docs:
+There are three methods to build PJSIP RTD docs:
+1. In the RTD server.
+This method is the simplest, and it's intended for routine operations such as releasing new version or minor editing of the documentation.
-1. (locally) using provided Docker image.
+2. (locally) using provided Docker image.
 This is the preferred method for authoring/developing the documentation.
-2. In the RTD server.
-This is to build the live version of the documentation.
-The docs are built automatically whenever changes are pushed to **pjproject_docs** repository (note: not the *pjproject* repository!)
-2. (locally) using manual installation, if you don't want to use the Docker image, or if you need to understand how the Docker image is built.
+3. (locally) using manual installation, if you don't want to use the Docker image, or if you need to understand how the Docker image is built.

+## Method 1: managing live documentation

+Use this method to perform routine tasks such as releasing new PJSIP version or editing of the documentation.

+This method doesn't require any software except git and text editor.
+In fact, you don't even need those as you can edit the files directly on GitHub (but this is not recommended).

+The live (RTD) docs in https://docs.pjsip.org are generated automatically whenever changes are pushed to the `pjproject_docs` repository (note: not the *pjproject* repository!).
+So remember that every commit will trigger costly build in RTD.

+You can see the live building process, as well as logs of all previous build processes from the **Builds** page (https://readthedocs.org/projects/pjsip/builds/).
+This comes handy when the build failed to investigate what went wrong.

+You can also manually trigger rebuilding of the doc by clicking **Build Version** from that page, but this shouldn't be necessary unless you modify something in the RTD settings and want to regenerate the docs.

+### Editing documentation

+Just pull *pjproject_docs* to your computer, edit, commit, and push the files.
+Once the files are pushed to GitHub, this will trigger a build process in RTD.

+Note:

+- consider creating a branch when editing the docs, especially if the edit is not very trivial, to avoid excessive builds in RTD server.

+### Creating new documentation version for a new PJSIP release

+Follow the instructions in [Versioning the documentation](#versioning-the-documentation) section below.

-## Using the Docker image
+## Method 2: Using the Docker image

 We've provided an Ubuntu 22.04 Docker image that contains all the required software to develop the docs.
 It is equipped with two nice editors, **vim** and **tilde**, and it even contains pre-built